mayankadlakha/clinic-appointments/docs/enhancements.md

 * I would use objects in for params to avoid any confusion with parameter order.
 * Add a global App logger instead of doing console.log and provide consistent logs.

+## Future mechanisms
+* Consider Rate limiting if this API is expected to handle a large number of requests.
+* Add role based entitlements and permissions.
+* Contract tests
+* Versioning if needed
+* Gracefule shutdown of the server